mohiva/play-silhouette-seed/README.md

 The Silhouette Seed Template is an Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
 It's an starting point which can be extended to fit your needs.

+## Example

+You can find a running example of this template under the following URL: http://play-silhouette-seed.mohiva.cloudbees.net/

 ## Features

 * Sign Up